rnunez80/volto-videohero-block/README.md

 ## Features

-- Video background support (WebM and MP4)
+- MP4 Video background (upload of 768w,1280w,2560w for performance)
-- Image fallback for video (for low-speed connections)
-- content wide or full width/hight
+- Video width can be content or full width/height
-- Two customizable call-to-action buttons
+- Two customizable call-to-action buttons (primary and secondary)
-- Configurable text alignment
+- Configurable text alignment (left, center, right)
 - Support for pre-heading and subheading
+- Option to show heading text in 3 colors
 - Option to add background to text
 - Option to show "more below" icon